stliakis/streamback/README.md

 ## Extensions

 By using the callbacks mechanism new extensions can be created to inject custom logic into the lifecycle of Streamback.

-For example
+### Stats extension

-the ListenerStats extension can be used to log the memory usage of each listener.
+The ListenerStats extension can be used to log the memory usage of each listener.

 ```python
 from streamback import Streamback, ListenerStats